Founder StoryMission

 What Success Looks Like

-In twenty-four months, we want to be living in a completed home surrounded by newly-planted native woodland.
-We want neighbors who chose this community for the same reasons we did.
+Within twenty-four months, we want to be living in a completed Passivhaus home — certified to the highest residential energy standard — with a Woodland Bank of newly planted native woodland linked to our community.
+We want neighbours who chose this community for the same reasons we did.
 We want verified data showing our homes produce more energy than they consume.
-We want third-party confirmation that our woodlands are sequestering carbon and supporting biodiversity.
+We want third-party confirmation that our Woodland Bank is sequestering carbon and supporting biodiversity.

 Beyond that, we see NeighbourWood becoming a platform.
-Our “N-OS” (NeighbourWood Operating System) packages everything we’ve learned into a licensable model.
-Other developers, housing associations, and councils across the UK and EU can replicate what we’ve built.
-The UK Biodiversity Net Gain mandate alone creates enormous demand for integrated housing-woodland approaches.
+Our N-OS (NeighbourWood Operating System) packages everything we’ve learned into a licensable model.
+Other developers, housing associations, and councils across the UK and EU will be able to replicate what we’ve built — sourcing residential sites and Woodland Bank sites independently to match their local conditions.
+The UK’s mandatory Biodiversity Net Gain requirement alone creates enormous demand for integrated housing-woodland approaches.

 Our goal isn’t just to build one great community.
-It’s to prove a model that can scale across Europe.
+It’s to prove a model that can scale across Europe and provide positive impact toward the housing and biodiversity crises we’re facing.

 An Invitation